lgugl/colyseus-construct-plugin/README.md

 The .c2addon file is simply a renamed .zip.
 Drag and drop it in Construct to install.

-To launch the server (need NodeJS and NPM):
+To launch the test server (need NodeJS and NPM):
+> cd test/server
 > npm install
 > npm start